THIS PAGE IS STILL UNDER CONSTRUCTION

 (Lyrics by Tom Adair, Music by Hal Hopper)

 Guest Vocal-Mavis Rivers

-This is a most special song as I chose it to sing at Carnegie Hall in tribute to mom, and it is my favorite of mom's recordings, and again she was pregnant with me when she recorded this.
+This is a most special song as I chose it to sing at Carnegie Hall in tribute to mom, and it is my favorite of mom's recordings.
+She was pregnant with me when she recorded this, and it feels like a passing of the torch.
 Mom starts singing the verse as she recorded 60 years ago, but morphs into my vocal in present day as I then sing this song FOR her.

 You'd Be So Nice To Come Home To

 (Lyrics & Music by Cole Porter)

 Recorded on her "Mavis" LP this song, and Mom's version, has always been a favorite standard of mine.
 Love that the McDuffie Center strings get a chance to be featured and 'swing' on this tune!